MicrosoftDocs/azure-reference-other/iot-c-reference/iot-c-ref-provisioning-service-client-h/prov-sc-query-device-registration-state.md

 );
 ```

-Queries device registration state records from the Provisioning Service.

 ## Parameters
-* `prov_client`The handle used for connecting to the Provisioning Service.
+* `prov_client` The handle used for connecting to the Provisioning Service.

-* `query_spec`The query specification with query details and settings
+* `query_spec` The query specification with query details and settings

-* `cont_token_ptr`A pointer to a continuation token, which will be updated based on the response
+* `cont_token_ptr` A pointer to a continuation token, which will be updated based on the response

-* `query_resp_ptr`A pointer to a query response pointer, which will be filled with retrieved data
+* `query_resp_ptr` A pointer to a query response pointer, which will be filled with retrieved data

 ## Returns
 0 upon success, a non-zero number upon failure